achianumba/jsdoc-todo/README.md

 ## Known issues

 - Doesn't support TypeScript.
-- Duplicate todo items result from improper filtering in your JSDoc config file.
-If you're using TypeScript, consider including either the source files' folder or the emitted files folder (but not both) to your JSDoc config's `source.exclude` field.
+Consider setting `"removeComments": true` in your `tsconfig.json` file for now and parsing the emitted files.

 <!-- @actualToDolist
 DO NOT MANUALLY EDIT THIS TO DO LIST !!!